RenderCard - From my blog need to a public OG API

 How RenderCard started as a personal OG image solution and became a free URL-based API for social preview cards.

-I needed clean OG images for my own blog posts, fast.
+I needed clean OG images for my blog posts, and I needed them fast.

-I didn't want to design every preview card manually, and I didn't want to depend on heavy tooling just to generate one image per post.
+I did not want to design a new preview card every time I wrote something.
+I also did not want to depend on heavy tools just to generate one image.

-So I built a small internal generator for myself.
+So I built a small internal tool for myself.

 The original need